Creating and duplicating projects

 Name your project.
 You can also add a Project code if you’d like.

 Enter the project’s start and end dates.
-These have no effect on your ability to track time, and you can always change them later if need be.
+These are for your reference only and have no effect on your ability to track time, and you can always change them later if need be.

 Enter project Notes if you need them.
-You can control who sees these notes by editing your Preferences in Settings (upper right corner).
+You can control who sees these notes from Settings > Edit preferences > Show project notes.

-- If you’re creating a Fixed Fee project, we recommend using the Notes to record invoice information, like your payment schedule.
+- If you’re creating a Fixed Fee project, we recommend using Notes to record invoice information, like your payment schedule.
 That’s because we’ll reveal these notes to you when you create your invoice.
-So use this field to enter any info that’ll help you make those invoices!
+So use this field to enter any info that’ll help you make those invoices.

 Select a Project type: Time & Materials, Fixed Fee, or Non-Billable.
 You can learn more in our article about understanding the three project types.

-- Depending on which project type you choose, you’ll have the option to set a budget, hourly rates, or project fees.
+- Depending on which project type you choose, you’ll have the option to set a budget, billable rates, or project fees.

 Add tasks to the project.
 Don’t forget to mark them as billable (and enter rates) or non-billable.